 The story behind Fairywood Thicket's delicious line of jams and jellies starts with an old elderberry tree and an elementary school science project.
 It is said that when the fairies come through on a mid-summer night, they ride the elderberry branches like horses, causing them to tip over and the fruits to ripen.
 Elderberries grow in thickets, so the name "Fairywood Thicket" fits well.
-Our interview with Fairywood Thicket is below:
+A portion of their sales support their non-profit Therapeutic Riding Center for Disabled Veterans, active Military, first responders and their families.

 What led you to the sweet world of jams and jellies?
 Was this a life-long passion, or a new hobby-turned-career?

 We have and will always be a family adventure, steering clear of copackers, artificial ingredients and food colorings.
-Our goal is to support local, grow and source local as much as possible.
+Our goal is to support local, growing and sourcing local as much as possible.

 What's your favorite flavor?
-Or, more importantly, which flavor is the optimum choice to compliment peanut butter in say, a sandwich?
+Or, more importantly, which flavor is the optimum choice to complement peanut butter in say, a sandwich?

 Strawberry Lavender is one of our most popular and versitile jam from PB&J, to cheese cake, ice cream, even a salad dressing.
 It is also a wonderful glaze with a bit of pepper flakes over pork chops.
-Even as a base for Strawberry Daquris.
+It's even a base for Strawberry Daquris!

 I hear you have spicy selection known as "The Inferno"...
 How many tongues have you caught on fire with this jelly?!